whoisryosuke/design-system-jss/README.md

 The goal is to keep the package as lightweight and minimal as possible, so there's not much to it.
 If you look at the `package.json`, you'll see a few dev dependencies like Babel, React, and Storybook.

-In terms of actual dependencies, we only have EmotionJS, since it's used in the actual components.
+In terms of actual dependencies, we only have React-JSS, since it's used in the actual components.
 React and react-dom are peer-deps (since the project's using this will be react-based).

 #### Folder Structure